react-voodoo/react-voodoo/doc/readme.md

 ### Voodoo.Node

-Component to connect Html node to the Voodoo Axes / animations
+Component to connect the first child Html node to the Voodoo Axes / animations.

 ```jsx harmony